iamvs-2002/To-Do-App/README.md

 ### To-Do-App includes many features:
 * Add tasks, set reminders
-* Description to add to any task
+* Add description to any task
 * Reminders at the scheduled time of the task
 * Has a clean and easy to understand UI